 Your dental insurance covered your last cleaning and the filling before that.
 You might’ve even used it for a root canal last year.
 So it should cover your teeth straightening treatment too, right?
 Not always.
 Getting coverage for your orthodontic treatment depends on a few different factors, primarily whether or not your benefits include Teledentistry coverage.

-We’ll start with the good news: depending on your specific insurance plan, you might receive coverage for up to 50% of Candid’s price.
+We’ll start with the good news: depending on your specific insurance plan, you might receive coverage for a portion of Candid’s price.
 But there’s also a chance that your insurer will deny your claim (even if you have orthodontic benefits).
 How can you find out?
 Read this guide.
 It will explain the policies and procedures involved with benefit claims for Candid’s at-home orthodontic treatment.

 Table of Contents